tanjera/screeps/to.do.md

 - Log to show all boosts in action... or add to log.labs()

-- Implement tower repairing?
-	- If not attacking or healing...
-	- Check structures if (Game.time % 25 == 0)

 - Refactor spawning code in sites.colony() sites.mining();
 	- Just iterate listPopulation and request each in spawning